CocodriloCAD/Cocodrilo/validatation/Readme.md

 #### 3.4 Define the material
 The material parameters for the steel plate can be entered in the *MPM Material* field.
-The default parameters of *MPM Material* are the ones of steel.
+The default parameters of *MPM Material* field (see Figure 11) are the ones of steel.
-XXX Bild anpassenXXX

 The material nodes correspond to the following parameters:
 - N: Name, e.g. Steel
 - CL: Constitutive Law, e.g. LinearElasticIsotropicPlaneStrain2DLaw